albertstarfield/project-zephyrine/CONTRIBUTING.md

     *The script will automatically fetch Ada Web Server (AWS) packages via Alire, build llama.cpp and stable-diffusion.cpp from source, generate SSL certificates, and start the local API listener on port `11420`.*

+### Vendor Submodules

+The `AdelaideZephyrineSystem/vendor/` directory contains third-party submodules (`llama.cpp`, `moonshine`, `kokoro-onnx`, `stable-diffusion.cpp`, `PX4-Autopilot`, etc.) that are **cloned on demand** by `run.py`.
+These are excluded from version control tracking.
+Do not attempt to commit changes to vendor submodules — their dirty state is expected and should be ignored.

 ### Development Notes

 1. For AWS API `/v1/completion` OpenAI API and Ollama API I/O use pragma profile Jorvik while Watchdog uses Ravenscar separate threading.
 We still use Ada 2012 SPARK 2014.